JPCERTCC/EmoCheck/README.md

 ## How to use

-1. Download EmoCheck from Releases page.
+1. Download EmoCheck from the Releases page.
 2. Run EmoCheck on the host.
 3. Check the exported report.